samueldanso/samueldanso/README.md

 ### Hi there, I'm Samuel 👋

 ### About me
-- 👨‍💻 Blockchain developer
+- 👨‍💻 I'm a product-minded web3 engineer
-- 📚 Currently learning smart contract development and building apps onchain
+- 📚 Currently focused on smart contract development, learning new technologies and building apps onchain
 - ⭐️ Interested in DeFi, Payments, Modular blockchains, Rollups, ZK
+-    Technologies: Solidity, Rust, Typescript, NextJS.
 - 🌴 Love to travel and explore new places on my free time

 <!--